 buried with him in baptism, you also have been raised with him through your faith in the power of God who raised him from the dead (Col 2:12).

 This is THE WAY IT IS.
 This is the truth about humanity in Christ.
 However, the key in this verse is “your faith in the power of God”(Col 2:12).
 When I lose sight of this I start thinking that I am somehow judged by my own merit.
-I start to believe it is the things I do or don’t do that matter, and that if I “do” or “don’t do” whatever, I am out of God’s favor.
+I start to believe it is the things I do or don’t do that matter, and that if I “do” or “don’t do” whatever, I am in or out of God’s favor.
 I forget that I am in Christ.
 And in forgetting that I am in Christ, I forget who I am in Christ; one of God’s righteous sons or daughters because of Christ.

 As C. Baxter Kruger puts it, “Jesus is the one who is face to face with the Father.”
 I take that to mean that in Christ I share in his relationship with his Father.
 I take “in Christ” to mean that I have access to all that is available to Christ as the Son of God.
 And as long as Jesus and His Father are okay (that will be forever), then we are okay as well.